-In this system, energy and mass both may be transferred between the system and surroundings.
+In this system, energy and mass may be transferred between the system and its surroundings.

 Process and Cycle

 When a system undergoes changes in its state, it is said to have undergone the process.
-Hence a process is the path joining the succession of state passed through by a system.
+Hence a process is the path joining the succession of states passed through by a system.